briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 ### Reboot

-Congrats!
-In theory, you should now have a functioning Arch Linux system.
-At this point, you should exit the chroot.
+Assuming nothing went wrong, you should have a functioning Arch Linux system, so exit the chroot.
 Feel free to try `umount -R /mnt` to see if there is still some process busy reading/writing to something (use `fuser` to figure out who).
 Finally, you should reboot the machine to see if your new OS boots up (don't forget to remove the installation image).

 If things didn't go so well, you'll need to investigate what happened and try to fix it.
 Double check this guide and the [installation guide] to make sure